Temporary employment of foreigners

-Information from a specialist lawyer on the subject of temporary employment for foreign nationals in Germany.
+Information from a specialist lawyer on the subject of temporary employment and the Temporary Employment Act (AÜG) for foreigners in Germany.

-whether and when temporary employment is possible for foreigners
+whether and when temporary employment of foreigners is possible

 how temporary employment can be structured for foreigners